taus11/manifest_script/README.md

 -. why using -E ?
 -.
 Fix unary operator expected error
 -.
-Stack exchange : How can I turn unheadlined groups to headlined
+Stack exchange : How can I turn unheadlined groups to headlined -. ↴ add this to manifest function, and learn about gitignore

 INSTRUCTIONS TO INSTALL :
 Write your home directory